Hussain9384/Docs/Docker.md

 * Enter into container 'docker exec -it <container-id> bash'
 * Update disk_free_limit 'rabbitmqctl set_disk_free_limit 1GB' **(Note : Removed after container restart)**
 * Dashboard related command 'rabbitmq-diagnostics status'
+* rabbitmqctl trace_on (To enable the trace - it will hold the copy of messages)